langerak/superbackup/README.md

 * PostgreSQL

 # Reporting issues
-It's always that you may find issues in the scripts, please do file issues in the issue tracker so that I'm aware of the issue and am able to investigate the issue further.
+It's always possible that you may find issues in the scripts, please do file issues in the issue tracker so that I'm aware of the issue and am able to investigate the issue further.
 When sending in a new issue please try to report the following information:

 * OS / platform used
 * What the exact error is, preferrably a copy-paste or screenshot